Fall 2017 Course Registration Is Available Through September 8!

-Welcome to NAISMA's new Online Invasive Species Management Training Program.
-This program is designed to provide the education that professionals and students who are managing or learning to manage invasive species professionals need.
-Courses will provide the most current invasive species identification, control, and management techniques and comply with local and federal regulations.
+Welcome to NAISMA's Online Invasive Species Management Training Program.
+This program is designed to provide the education needed for professionals and students who are managing or learning to manage invasive species.
+Courses provide the most current invasive species identification, control, and management techniques and comply with local and federal regulations.

 Efforts to control invasive species are often piecemeal and under-funded.
 Compounding the problem is a lack of trained field specialists to lead/assist with control and management efforts.
 People seeking invasive species management positions usually have training in biology, forestry, agronomy, or related fields – but generally no training or field experience in controlling invasive species.